AR2202/2-photon/Documentation.md

 ### Requirements

-* MATLAB R2016a or later.
-MATLAB R2017a or later recommended.
+* MATLAB R2018b or later
+* Matlab parallel computing toolbox required for some options
 * All of the scripts in this package need to be in the MATLAB path
 * Boundedline package available from: